MARKET SNAPSHOT: Stocks Under Pressure As 'life-threatening' Hurricane Irma Aims For Florida

 American Outdoor Brands Corp.(AOBC) plunged 17% after the gun maker posted a loss in the first fiscal quarter.

+Shares of Target Corp.(TGT) and other retailers fell sharply after the company said on its website that it had "lowered prices on thousands of items (http://www.marketwatch.com/story/targets-price-cuts-on-thousands-of-items-sinks-retailer-stocks-2017-09-08)," fueling concerns over a price war amid a lackluster sales environment.

-Other markets: Stocks across Asia closed mostly lower (http://www.marketwatch.com/story/asian-markets-waver-after-yen-peaks-at-10-month-high-2017-09-07) as the fallout from Hurricane Irma and North Korea tensions weighed on investors' minds there as well.
-European markets were also lower.
+Other markets: Stocks across Asia closed mostly lower (http://www.marketwatch.com/story/asian-markets-waver-after-yen-peaks-at-10-month-high-2017-09-07) as the fallout from Hurricane Irma and North Korea tensions weighed on investors' minds.
+European markets closed mostly lower.

 Crude oil prices dropped sharply and headed for the lowest finish in a week in the wake of Hurricane Harvey and slow recovery of refineries.
 Meanwhile, gold prices moved modestly higher.